Table of Contents

 London.
 A few years later I had another memorable encounter with sculpture, this time in London.
 On one of my rambles I stumbled on the casting of Rodin's Burghers of Calais in Victoria Tower Gardens.
 This time I really could reach out and touch.
 I remember holding on to Jean de Fiennes's right index finger, so much bigger than my own.
 Rodin's sculpture moved me a different way.
 These men weren't bible heroes, they were just men.
 They looked defeated but still strong.
 I could relate to them more directly; they lived in a world that was a lot more like my world than Michelangelo's bible times.
 Again, I had no words for all this.

 The class covered painting, sculpture, and architecture, once over lightly.
-It was a revelation to me; I didn't study art at all in school.
-Painting got the lion's share of class time, but I came away with new insights about all three of those fine arts, and a different grounding deep inside me about art in general.
+It was a revelation to me; I didn't study art at all in school, aside from dabbling in dance and theater.
+Painting got the lion's share of class time, but I came away with insights about all three of those fine arts, and a different grounding deep inside me about art in general.
 Later on this led me to study calligraphy at Naropa.

 Art and meaning.
 Art can't give my life meaning.
 I have to create meaning.
 I have to give my life meaning by surrendering to my own inner authority, aka Leela, and dedicating myself to my own spiritual quest.
 But working with art is a crucial part of that quest.
 Assisting Leela in writing the story of my life is a voyage of discovery into the hidden meaning in my past.
 I find meaning in the things I did and the things that happened to me, meaning I couldn't grasp at the time.
 Writing these stories lets me mine my past for a depth and grounding I never had before.
 I sometimes approached that depth in body meditations like walking and dancing, times when I let go of conscious effort and surrendered to Leela.
 In this work Leela demands I use my conscious gifts as fully as I possibly can to do the work and still surrender to her.

 Music.
-I have a deep connection with music, thanks to early exposure via my dad.
-Visual arts and music are different thanks to advances in technology: I can experience the glory and depth of classical music at home.
+Music moves me like no other art form can.
+That why I love partner dancing so much: I love to be moved by music.
+I'm moved by music from a wide variety of musical styles.
+My dad encouraged me by exposure to his own eclectic tastes.
+He made sure I got early exposure to classical music, but later on also watched Shindig! and Ed Sullivan with me.
+He was there when I first heard Elvis and the Beatles.
+Music is a special case when it comes to advances in technology: I can experience the glory and depth of classical music at home.
 My boyhood dream of taking art home with me has come true.
 For music, the reproduction can outshine the live experience.
 Technology also brings images of painting, sculpture and architecture to my desktop.
-There is still a difference.
-I've studied works of art on the Internet and in real life.
-There's no comparison.
+However, I've studied works of art on the Internet and in real life and there's just no comparison.
 Being in the room with one of Rembrandt's self portraits is a world-stopper.
 Looking at images of it online is not even close.
-When I watch a performance by the Frankfurt Radio Symphony, I have the best seat in the house.
-Far better than any real seat. hr-Sinfonieorchester are an example of top notch audio coupled with spot-on camerawork, masterminded by video editing that knows the music inside out.
-I'll end this with a state of the art example.
-Here's Beethoven's 12th string quartet, one of the great masterpieces of chamber music, performed by the Quartetto di Cremona.
+When I watch the Frankfurt Radio Symphony online I have the best seat in the house.
+Far better than any real seat.
+Top notch audio coupled with spot-on camerawork, masterminded by video editing that knows the music inside out.
+Check it out.